 Other Services at Embracing You Therapy

-At our mental health practice in Woodland Hills, CA, we offer individual therapy and couple’s therapy.
-Both Dr. Menije, Ani Seferyan, AMFT, Allison Lucchese, AMFT, and Cindy Sayani, AMFT offer virtual therapy to treat mental health concerns including panic attacks, OCD, phobias, and stress; Mood disorders including depression; Relationship issues, both in couples therapy and with individual clients; Perinatal mental health issues such as postpartum depression, Codependency, and Addiction.
 Let’s learn what drives your unique perspective on anxiety and stress.
 Then, let’s find the tools-your unique tools that help you respond to life in a healthy, calm way.
-Contact us today for your complimentary 20-minute phone consultation with our Client Care Coordinator.
+Contact us today for your complimentary 15 – minute phone consultation with one of our Client Care Coordinators.